What PDN Target Impedance Means for PCB Designers

 The most straightforward approach to explain the impedance of a PDN is:

-If we take a closer look at the frequency behaviour (see Figure 2), it becomes clear that any PCB power delivery network will show some degree of capacitive behaviour at lower frequencies while this capacitance decreases due to the resistance of the power-bus in series with all the load components and its return path and then the inductive behaviour typically dominates.
+If we take a closer look at the frequency behavior (see Figure 2), it becomes clear that any PCB power delivery network will show some degree of capacitive behavior at lower frequencies while this capacitance decreases due to the resistance of the power-bus in series with all the load components and its return path and then the inductive behavior typically dominates.
 Figure 2 shows all impedances vs. frequency for a NXP iMX55 CPU for a DDR3 power rail of an automotive ECU for all the CPU power pins.

 The impedance is affected by the physical separation within the power rail in the board stackup.
 As frequencies increase, the mutual inductance between the different circuits on the board will cause the impedance of the power distribution network to increase.
 Due to various effects, the impedance of such a structure shows many peaks (resonances and anti-resonances).
 At higher frequencies, the impedance often negatively influences the input behavior of the ICs, which is highly undesirable especially in the frequency range in which the ICs are supposed to operate.

 The knowledge and control of the target impedance have become a standard approach for proper PDN design.
 Especially when designers must meet the given IC vendor or application specs.
 A target impedance, by definition, sets a limit on the highest impedance the power rail on the die may be exposed in its connection to the PDN.

 There are different formula approaches, all based on Ohm’s law stating that the ratio of voltage to current results in the resistance (=impedance).
 For a PDN, the voltage in these formulas is the supply voltage in relation to the maximum ripple (∆V) on the power supply which ICs are allowed to accept (IC vendors have this information).
 In its simplest form, the target impedance can be described as: